graphql-java/graphql-java/README.md

 #### Logging

 Logging is done with [SLF4J](http://www.slf4j.org/).
-Please have a lookout at the [Manual](http://www.slf4j.org/manual.html) for details.
+Please have a look at the [Manual](http://www.slf4j.org/manual.html) for details.
 The `grapqhl-java` root Logger name is `graphql`.